-The Scale of the UK Anaerobic Digestion Biomass Resource Which is Being Wasted
+The Scale of the UK Anaerobic Digestion Biomass Resource is Being Underestimated and Wasted

-According to the Anaerobic Digestion and Bioresources Association (ADBA) during their world Biogas Expo in July 2017, there are 10 million tonnes of food waste and 90 million tonnes of manure produced in the UK each year.
+According to the Anaerobic Digestion and Bioresources Association (ADBA), during their world Biogas Expo in July 2017, there were 10 million metric tons of food waste and 90 million tonnes of manure produced in the UK each year.

-Perhaps the best way to demonstrate that there is a vast untapped resource is to provide just one example, and to do that it is not necessary to look very far at all.
-In fact, this resource will be at the end of the front drives of the homes many people reading this now.
+Perhaps the best way to demonstrate that there is a vast untapped resource is to provide just one example, and to do that, it is not necessary to look very far at all.
+This resource will be at the end of the front driveways of homes.
+Many people are reading it now.
 What is it?
 It's grass verges…

 “UK Grass Verge Cuttings – If Collected Nationwide Would Provide an Extra Grassland Area the Size of Essex”

-Lincolnshire County Council is the leader in the UK for verge grass cuttings collection.
+Lincolnshire County Council is the leader in the UK for verge grass-cutting collection.
 Agriculture in Lincolnshire is highly intensive, and that means that the species of the once diverse grasslands are under heavy pressure of extinction.

-Unfortunately, cutting has been curtailed due to austerity funding post-2007, and the banking crisis.
-The result of local government funding reductions is less frequently mown verges, and rank growth.
-The result of this is that the cut mowings tend to compost themselves in-place, and that raises the fertility of the verges.
-Rank growth follows and that threatens delicate grassland species which are being squeezed out.
+Unfortunately, cutting has been curtailed due to austerity funding post-2007 and the banking crisis.
+The result of local government funding reductions is less frequently mown verges and rank growth.
+The result of this is that the cut mowings tend to compost themselves in place, and that raises the fertility of the verges.
+Rank growth follows, and that threatens the delicate grassland species with the result that they are being squeezed out.

-The Council has been looking at new ways to fund grass-cutting, to protect the ancient local grassland species, without placing the burden on ratepayers.
-It is their hope that using their verge cuttings as an anaerobic digestion biomass, paid-for as a feedstock used by local network of biogas plant operators, will pay for the preservation of the natural grass flora, and the fauna that lives in it.
+The Council has been looking at new ways to fund grass-cutting to protect the ancient local grassland species without placing the burden on ratepayers.
+They anticipate that using their verge cuttings as an anaerobic digestion biomass feedstock will enable a neighbourhood network of biogas plant operators to pay for the preservation of the area's native grass flora and fauna.

-The Council's work to bring about species preservation through grass mowings collection and delivery to anaerobic digestion plant, in this way, is illustrated in the following article excerpt originally published on the BBC's website:
+The Council's work to bring about species preservation through grass mowing collection and delivery to anaerobic digestion plants is illustrated in the following article excerpt, originally published on the BBC's website:

 Lincolnshire Grass Cuttings Used to Produce Electricity